hexlet-rus/runit/README.md

 * Participation in service development

-Tasks can be discussed in the #hexlet-volunteers channel in the [Slack community](https://slack-ru.hexlet.io/).
+Tasks can be discussed in [Telegram](https://t.me/hexletcommunity/12).

 ## System requirements